Skip to content

 Here are a couple of factors to consider when choosing adhesive companies:

+a.
 LOOK AT THEIR MATERIALS

 • Are they using the same material?

 If there’s a price difference on the same material, consider why that is: does one converter get a special deal?
-Or, are they simply covering an expense without telling you?
+Or are they simply covering an expense without telling you?
 If the difference seems significant, it’s worth asking your converter why.

 • Does the cheaper material have worse quality?